allaith-san/Cinema-API/README.md

 php artisan serve
 ```

-You should then get a link that will allow you to visit the website:
+You should then get a link that will allow you to visit the website.
-`127.0.0.1:8000/login`

 If the site is working correctly, you should be able to create a user and claim an access token that will allow you to connect to the API safely.
+use the link `127.0.0.1:8000/register` to register the user

 ## API Functionality